swarna0712/Stock-Prediction-Time-Series-Data-Analysis/README.md

 c.
 Reasoning for what model is chosen to predict test (hidden) data

 According to our analysis, MLR gave better prediction and thus a lower RMSE value as fluctuations due to the seasonality component was captured well.
 The ARIMA model generated did not capture the seasonality component hence giving us a greater RMSE value as compared to the Multiple Linear Regression model.
 Since there was a high correlation between the Open, High, Low and Close values, we know a linear relationship exists between them.
 Hence, Multiple Linear Regression came out as the best model.
 We therefore followed the Occam's razor principle and decided on MLR.

+RMSE FOR THIS MODEL WHEN SUBMITTED WAS 32.74 when we trained it for the entire training data to predict test data